vickm81/mini-web-projects/README.md

 # mini-web-projects
-Just a bunch of interesting mini web projects
+Just a bunch of interesting mini web projects.
-I'll just adding any small web project i do here :)
+I'll just keep adding any small web projects i do here :)